YogliB/zed-copilot/docs/development/DEVELOPMENT.md

 ## Architecture Overview

-Zed Copilot is a WebAssembly-based AI extension for Zed IDE built in Rust.
+Zed Copilot is a native Rust extension for Zed IDE built as a cdylib.
 The primary feature is interactive chat with AI (Phase 3), with GitHub Copilot LSP integration for code completions planned for Phase 4.

+**Note:** This is a **native extension** (`cdylib`), not a WebAssembly module.
+It uses async HTTP dependencies (tokio, reqwest, async-openai, anthropic_rust) that require native features incompatible with WASM targets.

 ### Core Components